Label305/Dug/README.md

 });
 ```

-Since the first argument of `Data::build` (the route) will be the same
+Since the first argument of `Data::build` (the source) will be the same
 for fetching user data, as well as for fetching the unread counts; e.g.
 `['users', 1]`.
-HWai knows it can combine the results of those two.
+Dug knows it can combine the results of those two.

 ```
 [